Meningitis and Group B StreptococciSkip to the navigation

 Some people carry group B streptococcus bacteria in their body but don't get sick.
-Without knowing it, a woman who has group B streptococci in her birth canal or in her colon can pass the bacteria to her baby during delivery, causing the baby to develop meningitis.
+Without knowing it, a woman who has group B streptococci in her birth canal or in her colon can pass the bacteria to her baby when she is giving birth.
+This can cause meningitis in the baby.

 - Roos KL, Tyler KL (2012).
 Meningitis, encephalitis, brain abscess, and empyema.
 In DL Longo et al., eds., Harrison's Principles of Internal Medicine, 18th ed., vol. 2, pp. 3410–3434.
 New York: McGraw-Hill.

 - Verani JR, et al. (2010).
 Prevention of perinatal group B streptococcal disease: Revised guidelines from CDC, 2010.
 MMWR, 59(RR-10): 1–36.
 Also available online: http://www.cdc.gov/mmwr/preview/mmwrhtml/rr5910a1.htm?s_cid=rr5910a1_w.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer W. David Colby IV, MSc, MD, FRCPC - Infectious Disease

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.